 Grantees are expected to work with their advisory panel(s) to:

 1. iteratively refine their measure to generate a high-value measure, and

 2. iteratively operationalize the high-value measure into an algorithm (i.e., a set of steps that might involve collecting data, applying logic, and making calculations) to be pilot tested with a data source(s), and

 3. implement the measure in real-time clinical settings, and

 4. assess the success of their measure and revise as necessary.

 - Rapid cycle evaluation and revision is typically required for successful measure development.
 We favor teams that are agile enough to test and refine, recognize failure early, and revise their project in rapid cycles.
 Learning what doesn’t work and demonstrating flexibility are desired features of this work and information about failed approaches is considered an important output to be understood and shared.

-- Grantees will receive assistance in the form of technical experts and resources from the foundation to align their work to the specifications detailed in Table 1 and Appendix A. This funding opportunity prioritizes ideas for measures that are likely to be impactful over the applicant’s experience in measure development.
+- •Grantees will receive technical assistance from Battelle, our consulting technical expert, to complete the grant deliverables described in Appendix C and to align their measures to specifications detailed in the CMS Measures Blueprint.
+This funding opportunity prioritizes ideas for measures that are likely to be impactful over the applicant’s experience in measure development.
 Creative and novel approaches are strongly encouraged.

 - Participants will be invited to engage with other grantees in virtual or in-person meetings organized and funded by the Foundation to inform their work and mutually benefit from lessons learned from the cohort of grantees.